 Two million Americans are allergic to insect stings, and many of these individuals are at risk of suffering life-threatening reactions to insect venom.
 While the jury is still out on what makes certain people more susceptible to biting and stinging pests than others, sweet-smelling perfumes and bright clothing are known to attract these insects.
 If you experience facial swelling, difficulty breathing or another unusual reaction after insect stings, call 911 and receive immediate emergency care.
 Follow up with an allergist, who will prescribe epinephrine and possibly allergy shots that can save your life.

 Are some people allergic to chlorine?

 The short answer is no, chlorine is not an allergen.
 However, the smell of chlorine is an irritant for some, causing allergy-like eye and nose itching and discomfort.
 Some people with asthma also experience difficulties when coming in contact with chlorine.

 What other summer activities can be problematic?

 Summer sports and other outdoor activities can be difficult for those suffering from asthma symptoms or exercise-induced bronchoconstriction (EIB).
 Believe it or not, baseball games can create a hazard zone for those suffering from peanut allergies.
 When attending games, try to keep away from peanut shells and debris, and carry allergist prescribed epinephrine.
 Smoke from summer staples like campfires and fireworks can also be bothersome for asthma sufferers.
-Allergists advise to avoid smoke or sit upwind if possible.
+Allergists advise avoiding smoke or sitting upwind if possible.

 Anyone with allergies and asthma should be able to feel good, be active all day and sleep well at night this summer.
 No one should accept less.
 A board-certified allergist can identify the source of your seasonal suffering and develop a treatment plan to eliminate symptoms.
-To find an allergist, and to find relief visit AllergyAndAsthmaRelief.org.
+To find an allergist and find relief, visit AllergyAndAsthmaRelief.org.